Showing posts with label mooresville. Show all posts

 Belle Monte Mansion Christmas 2009

-On the front door of the mansion was a green wreath with gold balls and a red ribbon.
-The white hand railing was covered in greenery, with red bows and orange-red and green balls.
-There was greenery above the door and on the front porch on the second floor.
+The mansion's front door was decorated with a green wreath with gold balls and a red ribbon.
+The white handrailing was covered in greenery, with red bows and orange-red and green balls.
+Greenery was also above the door and on the second-floor front porch.

-Inside the Mansion there were green vines winding along the staircase leading to the second floor.
-There were vines, green plants and red apples over the fireplace and on other pieces of furniture.
+Inside the Mansion, green vines winded along the staircase leading to the second floor.
+Vines, green plants, and red apples were over the fireplace and on other pieces of furniture.

-There were women dressed in beautiful white and red ball gowns, and men were dressed in black suits.
+There were women dressed in beautiful white and red ball gowns and men in black suits.

 In the dining area were a long table, a silver bowl full of greenery, a silver teapot full of hot cider, and a silver bowl full of punch.
 There were several silver trays of finger food.